xunne899/tgc18-project3-frontend/README.md

 ## 4. User Stories

-1. User's are able to access the website with ease, able to view products make payment within few simple steps
+1. User's are able to access the website with ease, able to view products add to cart and make payment within few simple steps
-2. User's are able to browse their product requirement 3.
+2. User's are able to browse their product requirement at a quick glance
+3. Users are able to register and log in over few simple steps

 ### 4.1 Acceptance Criteria